Chinese Legal Studies

 The current and main interest of research, in the Japanese Legal Studies program, is on Comparative Analysis of the Constitution of Japan, the Constitution of the United States and the Constitution of Canada, as well as protection of freedom of expression, especially on the Internet.

 Acting Korean Director: Professor Shigenori Matsui

-The Korean Legal Studies program was established in the fall of 2003 on the initiative of the late Professor Stephan Salzberg.
+The Korean Legal Studies program was established by the late Professor Stephan Salzberg.
+A donation from the Korea Foundation in 2001 assisted the Faculty in establishing a faculty position focused on Korean Legal Studies in 2003.
 The Allard School of Law is the only place in Canada that maintains a Korean Legal Studies program.
 As social and legal intercourse between Canada and Korea is increasing rapidly, the demand for Korean legal studies is also growing.
-The program promotes international legal exchange and Korean legal studies in Canada and in Northern America.
+The program promotes international legal exchange and Korean Legal Studies in Canada and in Northern America.

 In 2006, the Faculty signed a cooperation agreement with the Faculty of Law at Korea University, which will promote academic exchanges and joint projects.
+The Faculty also has a cooperation agreement with the Supreme Court of Korea.
 Also in that year, the Korea Foundation announced a substantial donation to the Faculty to establish a Professorship in Korean Legal Studies.
-We have also concluded cooperation agreement with the Supreme Court of Korea.

 A number of judges, prosecutors, law professors, and practicing attorneys from Korea are accepted as visiting scholars each year for the duration of six month to a year.
 They enrich the academic environment of the Faculty by undertaking cross-cultural scholarship in a wide range of legal topics.